REGISTER YOUR TAMARIKI WITH US TODAY!

 My name is Pauline Edwards and I have been a relief teacher at the YMCA for the past year.
 I am a mum and step-mum to 6 boys and a grandmother to 8 wonderful grandchildren.
 I believe that children need love, care, respect and patience from the adults.
 I love encouraging them to try new things and help them to become confident and caring individuals.
 I also believe that close relationship with the children and their families are important for their learning development.
 I look forward to getting to know each of you and supporting your children through their learning journeys.

-April King – Teacher
+April King – Qualified Teacher

 My name is April and a mum to two beautiful children.
 Whanganui has always been my hometown and I enjoy living here.
 I am on my journey towards getting to be a qualified teacher in early childhood education by the end of this year.
 I believe the first five years is most important for children’s learning and development.
 All children are born with immense potential and learn in their own ways through play and what interests they have.
 I as a teacher believe in supporting tamariki in their diverse interests and being there for them as we embark on this teaching and learning journey together.